 16. Flower power

-Make a colorful bouquet to remind you and your crew that spring is just around the corner.
+Make a colorful bouquet to remind you and your crew that spring is here.
 Color several paper muffin liners.
 Gently press a hole in the center of one, so that a straw can go through.
 Fold and roll another paper cup so that you can place the rolled end into the straw’s opening at the top.

 17. Help furry friends